FlyingFortressIT/blog.flyingfortressit.ca/content/posts/small-business-cloud-backup-storage.md

 ## Cloud storage as Other-People's-Disks

 When a cloud storage journey first begins, it is usually due to the need for off-site backup and the requirement that the disks simply be located somewhere else, with no specific requirements on geographic or political jurisdiction.
-Taking this requirement and evaluating various services' pricing models, there's a pretty significant range in the cost to store data with different providers.
+Taking this requirement and evaluating various services' pricing models, there is a pretty significant range in the cost to store data with different providers.

 For illustration, I will give approximate monthly costs to store 10TB of data in each of several popular providers, and where a provider has multiple options I will choose the least expensive options that provides 'instant' (a time-to-first-byte of seconds or minutes) access to any part of the data.